 Coat Colors: Gray, black, fawn, chocolate, tan, cream, red, sable, or a combination

 Like the smaller Italian greyhound, this full-size sprinter is one of the best large breed dogs for warm weather.
 Greyhounds have a short, thin coat and lean body mass.
 These attributes mean that it’s easier for them to regulate their temperature in hot weather versus cold weather.
 In addition, the greyhound only needs a couple of short bursts of high-speed activity and a leisurely walk or two.

 Weight: 60 to 80 pounds

 Coat and Color: Coat is short and smooth; common colors include black, blue, fawn, red, white, various shades of brindle, or a combination of any of these colors

 12 of 12

 The Xoloitzcuintli, also known as the Mexican hairless dog, is well-suited for hot weather.
-This breed is closely connected with the ancient Aztec civilization and is no stranger to warm temperatures and hot sun.
-Keep in mind that there is both a hairless and coated version of the breed; however, even a coated Xolo will generally tolerate heat well.
+This breed is closely related to dogs from the ancient Aztec civilization and is no stranger to warm temperatures and hot sun.
+There are hairless and coated varieties, and even a coated Xolo should tolerate heat well.

-While it's true that many different dog breeds adapt to various conditions, canines from cold weather climates may have a harder time adjusting to hot weather environments.
-For instance, dogs like a Siberian husky or Bernese mountain dog might be uncomfortably warm in tropical climates.
-Also, brachycephalic (flat-faced) dogs may overheat more easily.
+While it's true that many different dog breeds adapt to various conditions, canines from cold weather climates may have a more challenging time adjusting to hot weather environments.
+For instance, dogs like a Siberian husky, Alaskan Malamute, or Bernese mountain dog might be uncomfortably warm in tropical climates.
+Also, brachycephalic (flat-faced) dogs like pugs or shih tzus may overheat more quickly.